 ACCESS graduate school offers approximately 10 doctoral level courses in networked systems each year.

 Our postdoctoral programme admits 1-3 postdoctoral researchers per year within the fields of communications infrastructure, distributed management, networked services and signal and systems theory.

-ACCESS Distinguished Lecture Series has brought 100 internationally renowned researchers to Stockholm 10 times a year since 2006.
+ACCESS Distinguished Lecture Series has brought over 100 internationally renowned researchers to Stockholm (10 times a year) since 2006.

 ACCESS Internal Seminar Series, over 130 lunch seminars in various research fields (16 times a year) for the ACCESS Faculty and their PostDocs and PhD students since 2006.